Sun Kil Moon’s Mark Kozelek Accused of Nonconsensual Sex, Exposing Himself

 Another woman, Sarah Golden, met Kozelek before a 2017 concert in Portugal, which he invited her to after meeting her on the flight there.
 He invited her to his hotel room after to call her a cab to her Airbnb, but then asked her to stay with him for the night.
 When Golden said no, Kozelek — wearing just a T-shirt and underwear — forced himself on top of her, began masturbating, and forced her to touch his penis.
 She left shortly afterward.
 Months later, Golden noticed Kozelek referenced a conversation with a woman after a Portugal concert in the song “Soap for Joyful Hands.”
 In the song, though, Kozelek claims he returned to his hotel room alone.
 A third woman, a musician, claimed Kozelek “acted inappropriately,” in Pitchfork’s terms, toward her and a friend after inviting them to his hotel after a 2014 music festival.

 Kozelek’s misogyny has previously been well-documented.
 In 2015, he released the song “War on Drugs: Suck My Cock,” addressed to the indie rock band, in which he references a “spoiled bitch rich kid blogger brat.”
 Allison Hussey, who now writes for Pitchfork, heard the song as referring to her after she negatively reviewed Kozelek’s performance at Hopscotch 2014.
-In a 2015 column for the Guardian, Laura Snapes, now deputy music editor for the paper, claimed, “I interviewed Mark Kozelek.
-He called me a bitch on stage.”
+In 2015, Kozelek called Laura Snapes, now deputy music editor for the Guardian, a “bitch” on stage after she tried to arrange an in-person interview with him (he only conducts email interviews).

 Sun Kil Moon’s publicist did not respond to Pitchfork’s requests for comment; Vulture sent an additional request.
 Kozelek is readying a new album as Sun Kil Moon called Welcome to Sparks, Nevada, for September 12.